The airbag system is one of the most important parts of your vehicle safety device.

 How much does an Airbag cost?

-If you want to replace or repair an airbag in your vehicle, the cost will vary depending on the type of car, as well as which airbag needs to be replaced.
+If you want to replace or repair an airbag (much like how you get your cellphone repaired) in your vehicle, the cost will vary depending on the type of car, as well as which airbag needs to be replaced.
 Generally, budget between $400-800 for a driver’s side airbag.
 A passenger-side airbag can cost up to $1,000.